Create and Sign an IRS W-4 Form

 We sympathize with you: If you think that completing a W-4 Form is worse than certain dental procedures, we totally get IT!
 The W-4 form is very difficult to understand and it has immense effects on your taxes, especially if you complete it throughout the year.
 Therefore, we have created 3 different versions.
 Why is the W-4 form so difficult?

 - W-4 Basic - Start Now.
-The W-4 Basic is an online tool that let's you complete your W-4 online without calculations or suggestions.
+The W-4 Basic tool is your basic W-4 online tool that lets you complete and sign your W-4 online without calculations or suggestions.
 However, if you wish to create a W-4 based on paycheck data, definitely use the W-4 Check tool instead as this will allow you to input more accurate information.

 - W-4 Adjust - Start Now.
-This tool helps create a W-4 which is based on your latest tax return - during 2022, it would be your 2021 Tax Return if available.
+This tool helps create a W-4 based on your latest tax return - during 2022, it would be your 2021 Tax Return if available.
 Otherwise, use your 2020 Return.
-Let's say you received a tax return refund and you wish to manage this or, in other words, keep more of your hard earned money each paycheck and not hand it over in tax withholding each month only to get it back via a tax return refund.
+Let's say you received a tax return refund and you wish to manage this or, in other words, keep more of your hard earned money each paycheck and not hand it over in tax withholding each month.
 Set your tax return goals here and use the W-4 Adjust tool to see them play out.

 - W-4 Pro - Start Now.
 Use this tool based on future income and tax return planning.
 If you have a good understanding on how tax withholding payment relates to your tax return or you have various sources of income and would like to estimate the current tax year result and tailor your W-4 accordingly, this tool is for you.

 The problem with the W-4 form is it does not allow you to enter a fixed, per pay period tax withholding dollar amount, thus you don't know the results or impact it has on your overall taxes or next tax return.
 The eFile.com W-4 Adjust and W-4 Pro tools translate this for you and gives you actual withholding amounts prior to creating the W-4 Form.

-What is a Tax Refund: If you withhold too much in taxes per pay period, it will most likely result in a tax return refund.
+What a Tax Refund is: If you withhold too much in taxes per pay period, it will most likely result in a tax return refund.
 Basically, you would give your money to the IRS only to get it back with your next tax return.
 Tax Tip: Keep your hard earned money now, increase your paycheck now, and keep your tax refund money with each paycheck!

 Let an eFile.com Taxpert® help you plan your W-4 tax withholding!